pgManage/pgManage/README_DEV.md

 Using GDB and Valgrind at the same time (Yikes!), I found some related information here: http://tromey.com/blog/?p=731

+## Dependencies

+#### LIBEV
+Different versions of libev may not work with every version of Postage.
+To avoid problems, the Postage compile process is set up to statically compile libev.
+This way we control what version you use.
+If you need a different version, start with the dependencies/update.sh file.

 Copyright 2016 Workflow Products LLC